Adarsh-Chaubey03/TravelGrid/README.md

 ---

 ## 📖 Project Overview

-TravelGrid is an open-source initiative proudly participating in **GirlScript Summer of Code (GSSoC) 2025**, one of India’s premier open-source mentorship programs. 🌟 GSSoC nurtures aspiring developers by providing real-world project experience, expert guidance, and community collaboration opportunities.
+TravelGrid is an open-source initiative proudly participating in **GirlScript Summer of Code (GSSoC) 2025**, one of India's premier open-source mentorship programs. 🌟 GSSoC nurtures aspiring developers by providing real-world project experience, expert guidance, and community collaboration opportunities.

 By contributing to TravelGrid, developers can: